 You can see the concerted effort it will take to finish by December.
 Start at a least a year in advance of when you want to graduate.
-If any of this takes longer, than plan on three semesters.
+If this takes longer, plan on three semesters.

 Note: documents in Portable Document Format (PDF) require Adobe Acrobat Reader 5.0 or higher to view,

 download Adobe Acrobat Reader.

 Note: documents in Excel format (XLS) require Microsoft Viewer,

 Note: documents in Word format (DOC) require Microsoft Viewer,